Troplo/Colubrina/backend/README.md

 - Run `yarn serve` to start the proxy with nodemon which automatically restarts on file-change for development.
 - Run `yarn start` or `node .` to start the proxy in production.
-- Colubrina Proxy runs on port 23998.
+- Colubrina Backend runs on port 23998.